RiyaVerma7/PantryPal/README.md

 ![PantryPal Screenshot](images/screenshot.png)

 ## 🌟 Overview
-**PantryPal** is a visually appealing and **easy-to-use meal planner** that helps users follow a **healthy vegetarian diet** throughout the week.
+**PantryPal** is a visually appealing and **easy-to-use meal planner** that helps users follow a **healthy diet** throughout the week.
 Each day contains a carefully curated menu with **Breakfast, Lunch, and Dinner**, along with approximate calorie information for each meal.

 PantryPal helps users:
 - 🥕 Maintain a balanced diet